 The Carmel can be configured for dual wavelength output to enable alternating between 780 and 1550 nm outputs.
 The repetition rate can be specified from 10 to 80 MHz with a clean pulse width of < 90 fs, and outstanding beam quality (M² < 1.2).
 Excellent long term pulse-to-pulse stability (<1% rms) over a wide operating temperature range (17-30°C) ensures superior results for both tissue imaging and ablation in biomedical applications.
 An RF synchronization output is also provided as a trigger signal.

 For multiphoton microscopy applications, the Carmel provides an ideal ultrafast laser solution for optimum cellular tissue imaging with minimal scatter and reduced risk of photodamage.
 The compact laser head and associated armored fiber cable make for straight forward integration into existing microscopes with minimal delivery optics.

-The building block of the X-series is Calmar’s renowned ultrafast fiber laser seed platform, which utilizes the company’s proprietary passive mode-locking technology developed and perfected over a fifteen years period.
+The building block of the X-series is Calmar’s renowned ultrafast fiber laser seed platform, which utilizes the company’s proprietary passive mode-locking technology developed and perfected over a fifteen-year period.
 This ensures reliable startup, stable long term performance, and many hours of maintenance-free operation.

 |Central Wavelength (nm)||925||780||1550|